rotationalio/rotational.io/content/en/data-playground/steam.md

 draft: false
 image: img/data-playground/steam.png
 github_link: "https://github.com/rotationalio/data-playground/tree/main/steam"
-description: The Steam API allows users to fetch statistics for individual games, data about users, or news feeds for game updates.
-All of this can be brought to bear to create powerful analytics on top of video game data made seamless using Ensign.
+description: The global gaming market size was valued at USD 249.55 billion in 2022 and is anticipated to grow from USD 281.77 billion in 2023 to USD 665.77 billion by 2030.
+Are you curious to dip into the stream of gamer data to get a better sense of what's coming next in the gaming world?
+The Steam API allows users to fetch statistics for individual games, data about users, or news feeds for game updates.
+Use Ensign with this data source to generate a time-series dataset that you could add to create powerful analytics on top of video game data and inform machine learning models about game popularity and community.
 summary: Connect to game review data and start experimenting with game review models and apps.
 license: Free
 license_warning: Please review terms and conditions.
 Access to data sources can change.